 Incubators are able to control the temperature, humidity and turn the eggs automatically making the egg hatching process stress-free.

 While you can incubate eggs any time of the year, spring is considered the best time to raise chickens because of the warmer weather which is ideal for new chicks.

-If you’re considering hatching your own flock of backyard chickens, here are a few tips that will make egg hatching a success.
+If you’re considering hatching your own flock of backyard chickens, (Best Nutrition Plan for Healthy Chickens) here are a few tips that will make egg hatching a success.

 Incubation for Beginners by Brinsea, Inc.